 It’s reasonably obvious that universities, colleges and other academic institutions depend on a resilient, efficient IT infrastructure – but the extent to which this dependence has grown can be surprising.

-Servers, storage and networking are necessary to support students and staff both on and off campus, not only for data processing and applications, but also for emails and collaboration, telephone and communications, and identity and access management.
+Servers, storage and networking are necessary to support students and staff both on and off-campus, not only for data processing and applications, but also for emails and collaboration, telephone and communications, and identity and access management.

 Many sites also host research facilities; these may involve costly, long-term experiments whose data could be rendered erroneous or destroyed if power is compromised or lost.

-The PowerWAVE 9250DPA’s modular design allows redundancy to be built in easily.
+The PowerWAVE 9250DPA’s modular design allows redundancy to be built-in easily.
 Additionally, the modules can be hot-swapped, so repair times are minimised.
 With these two factors, configurations with very high availability levels can be achieved.

 Single-phase UPSs like KUP’s MINIPowerPLUS are designed for such applications.
 It can be used where space is limited, and equipment must deliver value for money.
-Based on a scalable design with easily-replaceable modules, it offers reliable and resilient protection for 5kW and 10kW systems.
+Based on a scalable design with easily-replaceable modules, it offers reliable and resilient power protection for 5kW and 10kW systems.
 The MINIPowerPLUS is available in both rack-mounting and tower versions.

-With 100 years of power protection experience and innovation, KUP is well resourced, and well-positioned to provide the necessary depth of advice and support.
+With 100 years of power protection experience and innovation, KUP is well resourced and well-positioned to provide the necessary depth of advice and support.
 It provides in-office expertise, remote support facilities, and an extensive network of field service engineers offering fast 24/7 availability.

 For more information on our UPS products and power protection solutions, contact us here.